Bacteria-inspired robotic propulsion from bundling of soft helical filaments at low Reynolds number: Introduction

-Multi-flagellated locomotion displays fundamentally different mechanism from monotrichous locomotion.
-There are two modes for the former type of locomotion: ``run" and ``tumble"~\cite{BergHowardC;Brown1972,berg2003rotary,berg2008coli}.
-For example, \textit{Escherichia coli}, flagella are formed as left-handed helices\cite{Turner2000}.
-Run is a period of near straight line motion that is caused by bundling of flagella.
-As multiple flagella turn in the same direction (counter clock wise (CCW) for \textit{E. coli}), they form a single or multiple bundles of helical shape.
-On the other hand, tumble is a period of random directional change which is caused by change in rotational direction of flagella i.e. if single or multiple flagella of \textit{E. coli} rotates in clockwise (CW) direction.
-In essence, multi-flagellated mechanism is an intricate interplay between geometric nonlinearity, hydrodynamics, and contact.
+Multi-flagellated microswimmers have two modes of locomotion: ``run" and ``tumble"~\cite{BergHowardC;Brown1972,berg2003rotary,berg2008coli}.
+Run is a period of near straight line motion caused by the flagella's bundling.
+As multiple left-handed helix-shaped flagella turn in counterclockwise (CCW) direction for \textit{E. coli}, the flagella turn and synchronize to form a single or multiple bundles of helical shape~\cite{Turner2000}.
+On the other hand, a tumble is a period of random directional change caused by a change in the rotational direction of flagella, i.e., if single or multiple flagella of \textit{E. coli} rotates in clockwise (CW) direction.
+In essence, the multi-flagellated mechanism is an intricate interplay between geometric nonlinearity, hydrodynamics, and contact, contributing to robust bundling and direction-changing tumbling.

-Inspired by the complexity of mechanics behind simple locomotion, mechanical engineers also tried to formulate the motion of multi-flagellated bacteria~\cite{Kim2003,Kang2014,Ali2017,Danis2019}.
-It was only until recently that the bundling behavior was shown to be a purely mechanical phenomenon that is due to the interaction of the soft helical structures and the viscous fluid~\cite{Kim2003}.
-Besides its complexity in physics, the multi-flagellated mechanism is important from both robotic and biological perspectives due to the following features : (1) directional stability ~\cite{BergHowardC;Brown1972}, (2) redundancy of actuation~\cite{Mears2014}, (3) chemical secretion using flagella~\cite{Haiko2013,Ramos2004}, (4) improved efficiency in swarm and propagation~\cite{Wolfe1989,Licata2016}
+Inspired by the complexity of mechanics behind the simple driving mechanism, mechanical engineers also tried to formulate the motion of multi-flagellated bacteria~\cite{Kim2003,Kang2014,Ali2017,Danis2019}.
+Only recently, the bundling behavior was shown to be purely mechanical due to the interaction of the soft helical structures and the viscous fluid~\cite{Kim2003}.
+Further research on developing mechanical theory for flagellated locomotion beyond bundling and tumbling is also an active area of research.
+To fully understand the physics behind bacterial locomotion, the phenomenon such as synchronization and tangling of the bacterial flagella are being investigated~\cite{Tatulea-Codrean2020-sh,Tatulea-Codrean2021-nd,Tatulea-Codrean2022-fg}.
+Besides its complexity in physics, the multi-flagellated mechanism is vital from both robotic and biological perspectives due to the following features : (1) directional stability ~\cite{BergHowardC;Brown1972}, (2) redundancy of actuation~\cite{Mears2014}, (3) chemical secretion using flagella~\cite{Haiko2013,Ramos2004}, (4) improved efficiency in the swarm and propagation~\cite{Wolfe1989,Licata2016}

+Compared to the multi-flagellated mechanism, locomotion used by bacteria with a single flagellum lacks interaction with one or more flagella, exploiting a similar yet different mechanism.
+Monotrichous bacteria such as \textit{Vibrio cholerae} exploit buckling instability induced by the hook of the flagellum to make a directional change in their motion~\cite{Son2013}.
+Consequently, numerous biological findings~\cite{BergHowardC;Brown1972,Darnton2007,berg2008coli,berg2003rotary,SilvermanMicahel;Simon1977,Meadows2011,Minamino2011}, mechanical experiments~\cite{Rodenborn2013,Kim2003}, hydrodynamic theories for low Reynolds flow~\cite{Gray1955,Lighthill1975,Purcell1977,Purcell1997,Cortez2018}, and medical microbots~\cite{Edd2003,Beyrand2015,Ye2014,Zhang2009} explored and exploited such a mechanism.